Monisasmal/digital-marketing-interview-questions-answers/README.md

 ### Q23.
 What is A/B Testing?

 👉 Testing 2 versions of a page/ad/email to see which performs better.

+### Q24.
+SEO vs PPC – When to use?

+- SEO = Long-term, free traffic.
+- PPC = Quick results, paid traffic.
+👉 Best to use a **mix of both**.

+### Q25.
+Latest trends in Digital Marketing?

+👉 AI in ads, voice search, influencer marketing, personalization, chatbots.